itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Changes:

 - The 'i' branding is dropped, and the number is called a 'Brand Level' now.
-- Generations has been reset to 1, and are called 'Series' now.
+- Generation has been reset to 1, and are called 'Series' now.
 - SKU has been shortened to two digits, bringing the overall processor number to three digits (previously 4–5).

 Overall, this doesn't change much.
 Why did they bother?